Hari-Nagarajan/fairgame/README.md

    ![Run Amazon.bat](https://github.com/Hari-Nagarajan/fairgame/blob/master/docs/images/Step7.png)

-8. Verify that the bot successfully makes it to the place your order page with the item you put in the config file.
+8. Verify that the bot successfully places an order with the item you put in the config file. **NOTE: WITH 0.6.6 TEST MODE NO LONGER FUNCTIONS THE SAME WAY.
+YOU SHOULD TRY AND BUY SOMETHING TO VERIFY THE BOT WORKS FOR YOU!**
    If it does not, then:
    * You messed something up above, and need to fix it; or,
    * If it is asking you for your address and payment info, you need to do all of the following in a separate